Dear Abby

-Dear Abby is an American advice column founded in 1956 by Pauline Phillips under the pen name "Abigail Van Buren" and carried on today by her daughter, Jeanne Phillips, who now owns the legal rights to the pen name.
+Dear Abby is an American advice column founded in 1956 by Pauline Phillips under the pen name "Abigail Van Buren" and carried on until July 2026 by her daughter, Jeanne Phillips, who now owns the legal rights to the pen name.
+It is currently written by members of an editorial staff.

 History

 Pauline Phillips said her pen name, "Abigail Van Buren", comes from the Biblical figure Abigail in the Book of Samuel and the former US president Martin Van Buren.

 The Dear Abby column was syndicated by the McNaught Syndicate from 1956 until 1966, when it moved to Universal Press Syndicate.
 Dear Abby's current syndication company claims the column is "well-known for sound, compassionate advice, delivered with the straightforward style of a good friend."
 By 1987, over 1,200 newspapers ran the column.

 Ask Ann Landers

 Abby was born Pauline Esther Friedman, and her twin sister was born Esther Pauline Friedman.
 Pauline was known as Popo, and her sister was Eppie (a nickname from E.P.).
 Pauline Phillips started her Dear Abby column a few months after her twin sister, Eppie Lederer, took over the Ask Ann Landers column.
 This produced a rivalry and lengthy estrangement between the two sisters.

 On February 13, 1987, the Chicago Tribune announced that the Ann Landers column was moving to the Tribune, which had published the Dear Abby column for years.
 The Tribune ran both columns, Landers every day and Abby six days a week.

 In comparing the columns written by each of the sisters, the Jewish Women's Archive wrote that "Both columns were characterized by a straightforward tone, practical advice, and a firm but modern moral sensibility" and that "both women used humor, including sarcasm and one-liners, in their responses."